_customers_, enclose it in backticks or quote marks so that the underscores are visible.

 Use plan mode for complex tasks

-When working on complex tasks or when you want more control, enable Plan mode using the toggle at the bottom of the chat panel. will automatically suggest switching to plan mode if they think your prompt is complex enough to require planning.
+When working on complex tasks or when you want more control, enable Plan mode using the toggle at the bottom of the chat panel. will automatically suggest switching to plan mode if it thinks your prompt is complex enough to require planning.
 When this happens, a message will appear in the chat panel—click Accept to allow to use plan mode.
 In plan mode, will:- Analyze your request and present a detailed plan before making changes

 - Allow you to review, modify, or approve the plan